Jumia Nigeria kicks off 10th anniversary celebration with sales campaign – The Sun Nigeria

-Jumia, leading pan-African e-commerce platform, today announced the start of its anniversary sales campaign, offering millions of consumers in Nigeria exciting offers on a wide range of products.
+Jumia, leading pan-African e-commerce platform, has announced the take off of its anniversary sales campaign, offering millions of consumers in Nigeria exciting offers on a wide range of products.

 The campaign tagged ‘10 years together’ which runs from June 14 – July 3, 2022, aims to celebrate consumers for shopping on Jumia over the past decade.